Local Community and beyond

 We have developed a number of long-standing relationships with local charities and are often involved in fund-raising activities.
 Each term we hold regular events to support our chosen charities.

-The London Air Ambulance our chosen charity for the summer term.
+The London Air Ambulance was our chosen charity for the summer term and School raised an incredible £2,936 towards this vital service.

 Spring Term 2019